Debutante: United Kingdom

-The court dress was traditionally a white evening dress, but shades of ivory and pink were acceptable.
+After the widespread availability of suitably white fabric in the Victorian era, the court dress was traditionally a white evening dress, but shades of ivory and pink were acceptable.
 The dress featured short sleeves and the young woman also wore long white gloves, a veil attached to the hair with three white ostrich feathers, and a train, which the debutante would hold on her arm until she was ready to be presented.
 Debutantes would wear pearls, but many would also wear jewellery that belonged to the family.

-After the debutantes were presented to the monarch, they would attend the social season.
+After the debutantes had been presented to the monarch, they would attend the social season.
 The season consisted of events such as afternoon tea parties, polo matches, races at Royal Ascot, and balls.
 Many debutantes would also have their own "coming-out party" or, alternatively, a party shared with a sister or other member of family.

+Debutante presentations were cancelled in 1921 due to a coal miners' strike, and abbreviated in 1936 due to the impatience of King Edward VIII.

-The last debutantes were presented at Court in 1958, after which Queen Elizabeth II abolished the ceremony.
-Attempts were made to keep the tradition going by organising a series of parties for young women who might otherwise have been presented at Court in their first season (to which suitable young men were also invited) by Peter Townend.
+The last debutantes were presented at the Court of St James's in 1958, after which Queen Elizabeth II abolished the ceremony; Princess Margaret, the Queen's sister, acidly remarked, "We had to put a stop to it.
+Every tart in London was getting in", as British society was becoming more egalitarian.
+More "bluestocking" debutantes went to college after their debuts, and participants had been complaining about the physical and financial burden.
+Attempts were made to keep the tradition going by organising a series of parties for young women who might otherwise have been presented at court in their first season (to which suitable young men were also invited) by Peter Townend.
 However, the withdrawal of royal patronage made these occasions decreasingly significant, and scarcely distinguishable from any other part of the social season.
-The Queen Charlotte's Ball, a contemporary revival of the traditions of presentation at court, continues under the patronage of the Duke of Somerset.
+The last Queen Charlotte's Ball under Elizabeth II was in 1976.
+It has since been revived under the patronage of the Duke of Somerset; debutantes bow to the Queen Charlotte's birthday cake.
+The monarchy took a more populist approach, emphasizing the Victorian tradition of garden parties, to which Elizabeth invited people from all backgrounds.

+In popular culture

 The expression "debutante", or "deb" for short, has continued to be used, especially in the press, to refer to young women of marriageable age who participate in a semi-public, upper class social scene.

-The expression "deb's delight" is applied to good looking, unmarried young men from similar backgrounds.
+The expression "deb's delight" is applied to good-looking, unmarried young men from similar backgrounds.

-In popular culture in the United Kingdom

-Dame Ngaio Marsh's 1938 novel Death in a White Tie is set in a London season.
-When Detective Inspector Alleyn's mother informs him that she is going to bring out his niece, whose parents are in Suva, Alleyn replies: “Good Lord, mama…you must be demented.
-Do you know what this means?’”
-In addition to the murder mystery, the reader is treated to an entertaining view of the effect that the Season has on a variety of characters.

-In the 1933 film Our Betters, based on Somerset Maugham's 1917 play by the same name, an American heiress marries an English aristocrat for love.
-When she discovers on her wedding day that he married her for her money, she sets out to take revenge.
-Her defiant actions include wearing a daring black gown to her younger sister's presentation at court.